GeekyNarciss/rsschool-cv/cv.md

 * email: artemiynastachenko@gmail.com

 # Summary
-* I want to get knowledge in the Frontend area
+* I want to get knowledge in the Frontend area.
+It's quite interesting for me at the moment.

 # Skills
 * C++